 Everyone seems to be trying to modernize at the same time, as I went out to Safeway on Tuesday and saw this sign:

 The Air Miles loyalty program that Safeway uses is being phased out for whatever Scene+ is, which is annoying because accummulated points don’t carry over.
 Maybe give some sort of compensatory perk since you just wasted/cut off years of people saving up points in some cases.
 I’ve never actually redeemed anything on my Air Miles account but I probably will cash it out for something soon.

-Southgate Centre Mall apparently also has a new tenant — I scanned this London Drugs flyer on my A Stack Of Papers page last week:
+Southgate Centre Mall apparently also has a new tenant — I scanned this London Drugs flyer last week.